iam-seven/demo-iris-kong/DEMO-README-EN.md

             * Kong:1.1.0
             * Konga:latest
             * Postgres:9.5
-    3. Postman u otro cliente de servicios.
+    3. Postman or other service Client.
     4. Eclipse con Plugin Atelier

 ## Detail of the Demo